mke2111/Ruby-Bot/README.md

 # The Telegram Bot

 > In this project, I built a telegram bot as my personal assistant with only two purposes as of the November-2020.
-Karen, 'the telegram bot' is programmed to give hourly reminders to <b>take a glass of water</b> and <b>take short breaks while doing any activity</b>.<br>
+Karen, 'the telegram bot' is programmed to give hourly reminders, to <b>take a glass of water</b> and <b>take short breaks while doing any activity</b>.<br>
 > Karen will also give you motivation quotes on demand.
 > Thoughout the project, I implemented TDD techniques of design, OOP principles through the classes and modules used.